dmoke/new-ec-mc-client/scripts/BUILD_SCRIPTS_README.md

 - Tag conflicts are handled automatically (skips if tag exists)
 - Make sure to have `python-dotenv` in your requirements if using `.env` files
 - Git must be configured and connected to the repository
+- Scripts are designed to be run from the `scripts/` directory